agiac/gcode-utils/README.md

 ```

-With ```processor.state``` you can access the current state of the virtual machine of the interpreter.
+In order to correctly interpret the G-code, the processor uses a __virtual machine__ with its own internal state.
+You can access the current state of the virtual machine of the interpreter with ```processor.state``` .
 The machine state has the following interface:

 ```typescript